Master of Arts Degree in French, Hispanic, or Italian Literature and Culture

 - Work for the project will be carried out independently by the student over the summer between the first and second years.

 - The paper resulting from the project will be submitted for review to the project director by September 15 of the third semester of study.

 - The paper should demonstrate critical competence in textual analysis, in developing and sustaining an argument, and in appropriate use of evidence and citation of sources.

-- The paper will be read by the project director, revised by the student, and copies will be distributed to the faculty of the French or Italian Section by October 15.
+- The paper will be read by the project director, revised by the student, after which copies will be distributed to the faculty of the relevant section by October 15.

 - The candidate’s presentation and defense of the paper before the faculty of his/her section will be scheduled after November 1.
 The student’s brief presentation (ten minutes) in the target language will be followed by a short discussion with the faculty (20 minutes).

 - The IRP will be graded on a Pass/Fail basis.

 - Changes to these requirements (including deadlines) can be made in individual cases with the approval of the French, Hispanic Studies, or Italian section head.
 Student should discuss with their project director all of the preceding requirements before commencing their IRP work.

 - Students may apply for departmental summer research prize to engage in research related to their independent research project.
 The best essays will be eligible to compete in the annual departmental Sue Nyugen Prize for Excellence in Graduate Studies.
 Information about the Summer Research Travel Prize and the Nyugen Prize can be found on our Graduate Resources page.